EmbSoft3/Mk/README.md

  - Add file system access rights
  - Add sound to the graphics engine (USB isochronous transfers)
  - Add touch events to the graphics engine
- - Add an ethernet stack
+ - Add a TCP/IP stack

 This list is not exhaustive, and includes only the main features.